mariannazhang/PowerPoint-auto-coding/readme.md

 # About this code
-The purpose of this code is to automatically code responses from running children live using PowerPoint stimuli to a long format Excel datasheet.
-This code was written in Visual Basic ("VBA") for PowerPoint on Windows in Dec 2020, but should work for PowerPoint on Mac (not tested, but should work).
+The purpose of this code is to automatically code responses from running children live using PowerPoint stimuli to an Excel datasheet (in long format, rather than tidy format).
+This code was written in Visual Basic ("VBA") for PowerPoint on Windows in December 2020, but should work for PowerPoint on Mac (not tested, but should work).
 I'm not sure if there's anything like this for Keynote.

 The template slides (`stimuli.pptm`) are adapted from the [online testing slides from Stanford's Social Learning Lab](http://github.com/sociallearninglab/online_testing_materials), and are designed for use by researchers who run live testing sessions by sharing a PowerPoint slideshow on Zoom.

 There is [an hour long basic video demo of this code](https://stanford.zoom.us/rec/share/vdNnPylMm5UP4nQPozZBKW5riLCHA2-70kaw1uvOUkWbNCb6pE-Ob86nrFj5__lm.3sALdzZfGmAkHRZ4?startTime=1610750420000) (recorded January 15, 2021) available, although this readme goes in more depth and is more up-to-date than the video demo.
 Apologies for the screen share difficulties in the demo!

 ## Why run children live using PowerPoint
-PowerPoint allows researchers to easily present their studies in a rich and engaging format.
-PowerPoint supports simple animations and sounds that make the experience much more dynamic and engaging, as opposed to filling out a static Qualtrics survey together.
-Increased engagement can not only benefit data quality for that study, but also creates a more positive and fun experience that incentivizes parents/guardians and children to return for future studies.
+Microsoft PowerPoint allows researchers to easily present their studies in a rich and engaging format.
+PowerPoint supports simple animations and sounds that make the experience much more dynamic and engaging, as opposed to filling out a static [Qualtrics](https://www.qualtrics.com/) survey together. **Increased engagement can not only benefit data quality for that study, but also creates a more positive and fun experience that incentivizes parents/guardians and children to return for future studies.**

-PowerPoint is simple and easy for researchers to use, and many researchers have experience using PowerPoint already, as opposed to specialized animation software like Blender.
-Simple but engaging animations can be created using the "Morph" transition between slides (equivalent to Keynote "Magic Move"), or slide animations such as pulse and motion path animations.
+PowerPoint is **simple and easy for researchers to use**, and many researchers have experience using PowerPoint already, as opposed to specialized animation software like Blender.
+Simple but engaging animations can be created using the ["Morph" transition between slides](https://support.microsoft.com/en-us/office/use-the-morph-transition-in-powerpoint-8dd1c7b2-b935-44f5-a74c-741d8d9244ea) (equivalent to Keynote "Magic Move"), or slide animations such as pulse and motion path animations.

 A major drawback of using PowerPoint has been that participant responses are not automatically coded during the session (as they are when using a Qualtrics survey), so session must be recorded and a researcher must watch the recording after the fact to code participant responses.
-This code addresses that drawback by automatically coding responses during the session, which saves researcher time and increases coding reliability.
+This code addresses that drawback by automatically coding responses during the session, which **saves researcher time and increases coding reliability**.

 ## How this code works
 This code works by creating a [**scripting dictionary**](https://docs.microsoft.com/en-us/office/vba/language/reference/user-interface-help/dictionary-object) called **`data`**, which contains *pairs* of keys and items:
-1. **`keys`**: column/measure names (e.g. "condition", "measure1", "measure2")
+1. **`keys`**: equivalent to column names in the datasheet (e.g. "condition", "measure1", "measure2")
-2. **`items`**: this participant's response (e.g. "structural", "yes", "blue")
+2. **`items`**: this participant's response for that key (e.g. "structural", "yes", "blue")

-These `key`-`item` pairs are generated by a variety of macros, which can linked to shapes in PowerPoint so the macros run when the shape is clicked.
-Most of these macros take `keys` (column/measure names) from the *slide titles* (as seen in View > Outline View).
+These `key`-`item` pairs are generated by a variety of macros.
+Macros can be activated by linking them to shapes in PowerPoint, so a specified macro runs when a shape is clicked.
+Most of the currently available macros take `keys` (column/measure names) from the *slide titles* (as seen in View > Outline View).
 Here are the currently available macros:
 - **`measure_buttonName`**: **the main workhorse**.
 Takes the name of the button clicked (as seen in Home > Select > Selection Pane) as the response.
 - `measure_buttonText`: Takes the text within the button clicked as the response.
 More limited use cases than measure_buttonName, but works if you're too lazy to rename all your objects and your objects are textboxes containing response text anyway.
 - `measure_buttonNameAsKey`: Unlike the other macros, this macro takes the name of the button clicked as the `key`.
 It records "clicked" as the response.
 Used in situations where you have a variety of objects on a slide and you want to record which/how many are clicked.